frank-leitner/portswigger-websecurity-academy/15_DOM_based_vulnerabilities/DOM-based_open_redirection/README.md

 ### Analysis

-As usual, the first step is to analyze the functionality of the lab application, in this case, a blog website After I browse through the page, I go check the HTML sources.
+As usual, the first step is to analyze the functionality of the lab application, in this case, a blog website.
+After I browse through the page, I go check the HTML sources.
 One interesting piece of HTML can be found:

 ![vulnerable_source](img/vulnerable_source.png)